-There were other less substantial buildings were built of logs.
+There were other less substantial buildings that were constructed of logs.
 The post was abandoned in July 1852 as the frontier was advancing westward.
 The buildings were then utilized by the Texas Rangers.
 Later, the barracks were torn down and the material used for homes at D’Hanis.
 The property was purchased by a man named Richard Reily, who used the hospital building as his personal home.
 Unfortunately, there are no remains of the fort today, other than a historical marker.

-© Kathy Weiser, updated December 2017.
+© Kathy Weiser, updated February 2020.